What is bad credit?

 When you apply for any form of credit, the lender will usually check your credit file.

 Contrary to popular belief, there is no universal credit score.
-Each lender has its own criteria and will score you based on that.
+Each credit reference agency has its own criteria and will score you based on that.
 But, there are key features they look for to determine how well you have managed your credit in the past.

 Do you have good credit?